Rapidops

 Gartner succinctly describes DI as a field that sharpens decision-making by explicitly examining and shaping how choices are made and optimized through feedback.

-Tracing back to the 1980s, the precursors to today's sophisticated systems were mainframe-driven dashboards termed Decision Support Systems (DSS).
+The precursors to today's sophisticated systems, which date back to the 1980s, were mainframe-driven dashboards called Decision Support Systems (DSS).

 By the 1990s, advancements in relational databases and client-server technologies led to the birth of Business Intelligence (BI).
 This signified technological growth and the heightened interaction capabilities between decision-makers and reports.